vivian-dai/Primes-as-a-Service/README.md

 Open yet another instance of your command line to run the admin:
 5. `cd admin`
 6. `npm start`

+### Backedn

+The backend of our app (prime generation) is a FastAPI endpoint hosted on Deta.
+You can test it out here: https://lpdet4.deta.dev/gentestprime The docuentation is here: https://lpdet4.deta.dev/docs An API key is required for production prime generation.

+An Azure VM hosts an email script to automate the prime checkout process.

 ## Resources
 * [Medusa's Github repository](https://github.com/medusajs/medusa)